Red Bullet

-Red Bullet (foaled 13 April 1997 in Kentucky) is an American Thoroughbred racehorse best known for winning the 2000 Preakness Stakes.
+Red Bullet (April 13, 1997 – August 7, 2026) was an American Thoroughbred racehorse, who was best known for winning the 2000 Preakness Stakes.

 Background

 Red Bullet is a chestnut horse bred and raced by auto parts magnate Frank Stronach.
 He was sired by Unbridled, the 1990 American Champion 3-Year-Old Male Horse and winner of that year's Breeders' Cup Classic.
 His dam, Cargo, was a daughter of French multiple Grade 1 winner Caro.
 Red Bullet was trained during his racing career by Joe Orseno.

 Racing career

 Red Bullet did not race at age two.
 Sent to the track at age three in 2000, he started six times, winning his first three starts.
 In that third race, Red Bullet ran in the Grade II Gotham Stakes at Aqueduct Racetrack and won handily, finishing the mile in 1:34.27.
 He then ran second to Fusaichi Pegasus in the 2000 Wood Memorial Stakes, a Grade I race also at Aqueduct.
 Afterward, his handlers felt it was not in the colt's best interest to run in the Kentucky Derby.
 Instead, they prepared him for the Preakness, the second leg of the U.S. Triple Crown series.